NeilHobbs/polyres/README.md

 Sequences: The ```irm.strategy = "sequence"``` runs the simulations using the sequence strategy for choosing and deploying insecticides.
 An insecticide is continually deployed until the ```withdrawal.threshold``` is reached, then the next insecticide is deployed.

 Rotations: The ```irm.strategy = "rotation"``` runs the simulations using the rotation stragegy for choosing and deploying insecticides.
 The insecticide deployed must change at each deployment interval.
 It should be noted that if the input parameter ```number.of.insecticides = 1```, the simulation will only run for the duration of the ```deployment.frequency```.
 Therefore, comparing rotations and sequences when ```number.of.insecticides = 1``` is not recommended.

+For the ```run_simulation_intervention_special_cases()``` function, an adaptive rotation is possible to be used ```irm.strategy = "rotation.sequence"```.
+Where, when required the model runs using a sequence.
+This is because the special_cases functions allow for each insecticide to be given unique properties such as a heritabilities and fitness costs, but also insecticide effectiveness.

 ```
 simulation.output = run_simulation_intervention(